DeclanChidlow/vale.rocks/blog/feed/documents/I_Got_A_Flipper_Zero.md

 The NFC functionality is also pretty neat.
 Most cards are encrypted, but things like Amiibo are fair game.
 Sure beats carrying a plastic figure around.

+## Build and Battery

+One of the first things that struck me about the Flipper was just how solid it is.
+It has a bit of weight to it, with a robust plastic case that doesn't creak nor flex.
+I can feel pretty confident that it won't fail during normal usage.

+The only issue with the build that I can point to is the pogo pins included for the iButton functionality.
+They're perhaps a bit fragile, which leads to worry whenever I find them catching on my pants when sliding it in and out of my pockets.

+As for the battery, I can only say good things.
+When Flipper claims it can last for ["up to one month"](https://docs.flipper.net/basics/power), they aren't kidding.
+I was initially worried about battery life, so I turned off Bluetooth when not in use, but that wasn't really necessary.
+I can happily use the Flipper and place it in standby mode with Bluetooth on without concern that the battery will be dead the next time I go to use it.

 ## Ethics and Legality

 The Flipper is a 'hacking' tool.
 'Hacking' comes with a bad rep. The second somebody mentions hacking, it's assumed you're trying to bust into a Gibson or something of that nature.

 Obviously, the Flipper should be used responsibly.
 To bring up the multitool analogy once again, I could use the knife on a multitool to hold someone hostage or horrifically injure them.
-That doesn't mean that I necessarily will though, and it certainly doesn't mean mutitools should be blanket banned.
+That doesn't mean that I necessarily will though, and it certainly doesn't mean multitools should be blanket banned.

 There are many a lawmaker of the impression that the Flipper is a tool of evil.
 This isn't the case, or at least not if used responsibly.
-The Fipper isn't just evil, and it isn't just a toy.
-It is a tool.
+The Flipper isn't just evil, and it isn't just a toy.
+It's a tool.

-We've seen previously that the Flipper can [help identify and bring attention to weaknesses](https://www.theverge.com/2023/11/3/23944901/apple-iphone-ios-17-flipper-zero-attack-bluetooth), and that the knowledge gained from their usage [can lead to fixes](https://www.theverge.com/2023/12/15/24003406/apple-iphone-flipper-zero-fix-ios-17-2).
-If Flippers were banned, there is a decent likelihood an exploit like that would remain or that another similar device would take its place.
+We've seen previously that the Flipper can [identify and highlight exploitable weaknesses](https://www.theverge.com/2023/11/3/23944901/apple-iphone-ios-17-flipper-zero-attack-bluetooth), and that the knowledge gained from its usage [can lead to fixes](https://www.theverge.com/2023/12/15/24003406/apple-iphone-flipper-zero-fix-ios-17-2).
+If Flippers were banned, there is a decent likelihood that such exploits would persist without detection, or that a similar device would emerge to take it's place.

 It is a tool - a very fun tool - and it should be treated as such.
-It's not inherently more evil than a pocket knife.
-It's intent that matters.
+Inherently, it's no more evil than a pocket knife.
+It's how it's used and the intent behind usage that matters.

 ## Community